Luaancz/AutoPoke/README.md

 This tool allows you to scan the memory of a process, find the memory location of some variable and change it as needed.

-In effect, this can be use as a semi-automatical game trainer.
+In effect, this can be used as a semi-automatical game trainer.
 For example, say you want to have infinite ammo in a game:

 * Load the process list and select the game process in the top dropdown